Beginning with anisogamy, the differences between the sexes have important consequences on social systems - Kitchen & Beehner (2007)

 In the volume Kinship and Gender (2010), anthropologist Linda Stone writes that, “Today anthropologists generally agree that cases of true matriarchy do not exist in human society, and that they most probably never have.”
 If you start from the position that human cultural diversity is essentially unlimited, then this presents something of a puzzle.
 When looking across cultures, it’s clear that societies with patriarchal social institutions are very common, so why don’t we see comparable matriarchal institutions?

 In a recent article for Quillette, I tried to explain why sex differences in lethal violence are found seemingly everywhere, with men consistently committing more lethal violence than women do.
-I will not rehash the entire argument here, but will simply note that this pattern is entirely predictable in light of classic sexual selection theory.
+I will not rehash the entire argument here, but will simply note that this pattern is what you would predict from classic sexual selection theory.
 Males produce small, relatively mobile gametes while females produce large, less mobile gametes.
 Female mammals engage in more parental care than males, while male mammals have a greater potential reproductive output – as they are not constrained by gestation and lactation time – and can thus benefit more from competing directly for mates.
-Much violent conflict between men can be explained as competition for mating opportunities, or competition for status and/or resources that may net them more mating opportunities.
+Much violent conflict between men can be explained as competition for mating opportunities, or other forms of competition for status and/or resources that may net them greater reproductive success.

 These very basic sex differences in reproductive strategies have important implications for political systems.
 In anthropologist Martin King Whyte’s study on The Status of Women in Preindustrial Societies, he looked at sex differences in political participation across 93 nonindustrial societies of various subsistence types (hunter-gatherer, horticulturalist, pastoralist, agriculturalist) from all over the world.
 Whyte found that in 88% of societies, only men were political leaders, while in another 10% of societies some political leaders were women; however, men were more numerous and/or more powerful.